dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

   can ship daily.** CRLs are now required for all CAs.
 This is beneficial, as it functions as public documentation of all revocations.
-CRLs are both useful for analysis, and provide a basis for browser vendors to preprocess revocations and ship condensed information to their clients.
+CRLs are both useful for analysis, and provide a basis for browser vendors to preprocess revocations and ship the condensed information to their clients.
 Firefox does this via [CRLite][crlite].
 Chrome does this by only shipping differential updates of revocations with the "key compromise" reason code[^6].
 Apple has their own scheme.
 None of these systems scale particularly well, meaning if there are